vrsp05/STEM-Camp-RC-Car/docs/environment/environment_setup.md

 * **Check Your Brain:** Go back to **Tools > Board** and make absolutely sure you selected **"AI Thinker ESP32-CAM"**.
 * **The BOOT Button Trick:** Sometimes the brain is stubborn and won't accept the new code.
 While the code is uploading, physically press and hold the **BOOT** (or **IO0**) button on the small programmer board.
 This forces the chip to wake up and listen to the computer!

+*(Note: It's also possible that you may have purchased a defective or low-quality ESP32.
+We recommend buying from DigiKey or other trustworthy sellers.)*

 ### 3. "My Camera Screen is Blank!"
 * **The Ribbon Snap:** Check the tiny ribbon cable connecting the camera to the board.
 It needs to be pushed all the way in and locked down safely.
 * **The MicroSD Trap:** If you have a little memory card (MicroSD card) plugged into the back of the ESP32-CAM, take it out!
 It completely blocks the live video from working.

+*(Note: It's also possible that you may have purchased a defective or low-quality ESP32.
+We recommend buying from DigiKey or other trustworthy sellers.)*

 ### 4. "fatal error: WebSocketsServer.h: No such file or directory"
-* **The Missing Library Error:** The computer is trying to build the remote control connection, but it doesn't have the instructions!
+* **The Missing Library Error:** The computer is trying to build the remote control connection, but it doesn't have the instructions.
 Go back to **Step 2** and make absolutely sure you installed the **WebSockets by Markus Sattler** library using the Library Manager.

 ### 5. "The Upload Keeps Crashing / Hidden Baud Rate"
 * **The Dev Module Trick:** Sometimes the computer tries to send the code too fast, which causes a crash.
-If you need to lower the upload speed (baud rate) but the Arduino IDE hides that option when you select the AI Thinker board, you can outsmart it!
+If you need to lower the upload speed (baud rate) but the Arduino IDE hides that option when you select the AI Thinker board, you can outsmart it.
 Change your board to **"ESP32 Dev Module"**.
 This is a generic profile that unlocks the hidden menus.
 Change your **Upload Speed** to **115200**, make sure **PSRAM** is **Enabled**, and try uploading again.

+*(Note: It's also possible that you may have purchased a defective or low-quality ESP32.
+We recommend buying from DigiKey or other trustworthy sellers.)*

 ### 6. Still Stuck?
 * **Ask an AI Helper:** If the Arduino program spits out a crazy red error message, you can copy that text and paste it into ChatGPT, Claude, or GitHub Copilot.
 Just ask the AI, "How do I fix this Arduino error?" and it will help translate the computer gibberish for you!